Makrembz/FinFind/README.md

 ---

-*Built for the Qdrant Vector Search Hackathon* 🚀
+*Built for the Vectors In Orbit Hackathon *